AlexGitel/Pollo-Loco---exercise/README.md

 ## 🚀 Installation & Start

-Clone or download the repository
+Clone or download the repository.

-Open the project folder
+Open the project folder.

 Start a simple local web server, for example:

-npx serve
+ng serve --open

-or use Live Server in VS Code
+or use Live Server in VS Code.

-Open index.html in your browser

-Enjoy the game 🎉
+Enjoy the game! 🎉